Kerry Sunderland

 As a journalist, Kerry's writing has been published in a wide range of publications including New Zealand Geographic, NZ Listener, North & South, The Spinoff, Wild Tomato, Nelson Mail/Stuff, NZ Yoga Scene, Byron Echo, Inside Film, Metro Magazine, Filmink, Research News, Research World, HR Monthly and Australian Educator as well as major digital media projects accompanying documentary films including The Man Who Stole My Mother's Face (2003), I Told You I Was Ill: The Life and Legacy of Spike Milligan (2005) and The Burning Season (2009).
 She has performed as a storyteller at events including 'Couch Stories' and 'True Stories, Told Live' and was the Monday morning breakfast show host and producer at Fresh FM in 2015.

-Born in Melbourne and resident of the Byron Shire for most of her adult life, Kerry moved to Nelson at the beginning of 2013.
-She lived/worked in a house bus for four and a half years while roaming the Top of the South, Wellington and Kapiti Coast.
-She now lives in a small co-housing community near Kaiteriteri.
+Born in Melbourne and resident of the Byron Shire for most of her adult life, Kerry moved to Aotearoa New Zealand at the beginning of 2013.
+She lived/worked in a house bus for four and a half years while roaming the Top of the South, Wellington and Kapiti Coast, then spent five years living in a small co-housing community near Kaiteriteri before moving to Whakatū Nelson in mid-2025.